sasagawa888/eisl/documents/CLUSTER.md

 ```
 #!/bin/bash
-# Change directory to 'nprolog'.
+# Change directory to 'Easy-ISLisp'.
 # If this fails (e.g., directory does not exist), exit immediately with status 1.
 cd /home/username/eisl || exit 1
 # Run the 'npl' program with the '-n' option.